EU considers trade action after Bangladesh factory collapse

 Bangladesh's next biggest garment export market is the United States, which accounts for 23 percent, or $4.53 billion.

+Late on Tuesday, the EU said it would look at Bangladesh's preferential trade access to the EU market in order to encourage better safety standards and labour conditions.

-"The EU is presently considering appropriate action, including through the Generalised System of Preferences - through which Bangladesh currently receives duty-free and quota-free access to the EU market," Ashton and de Gucht said.
+"The EU is presently considering appropriate action, including through the Generalised System of Preferences (GSP) - through which Bangladesh currently receives duty-free and quota-free access to the EU market under the 'Everything But Arms' scheme - in order to incentivise responsible management of supply chains involving developing countries," said the statement.

+Ashton and de Gucht said they were deeply saddened by the "terrible loss of life", particularly because it followed a fire in the Tazreen Fashion factory in a Dhaka suburb in November that killed 112 people.

-"The sheer scale of this disaster and the alleged criminality around the building's construction is finally becoming clear to the world."
+"The sheer scale of this disaster and the alleged criminality around the building's construction is finally becoming clear to the world," they said.

-The Ethical Trading Initiative (ETI), an umbrella organisation that brings NGOs, unions and brands together to try to improve working conditions, said retailers, major brands and the suppliers who own the factories would have to contribute towards factory inspections.

-"Bangladeshi companies who supply to our retailers need to be pricing in operating a decent factory, a safe factory and paying proper wages," ETI director Peter McAllister told Reuters.

-"And then the retail world needs to recognise that the real cost of having sustainable businesses are going to be higher." he said, adding that he thought retailers would accept slightly higher prices if all outlets agreed to the changes.

-Following a private emergency meeting of Canadian retailers, the Retail Council of Canada said on Tuesday it would develop a new set of guidelines.
+Also on Tuesday, following a private emergency meeting of Canadian retailers, the Retail Council of Canada said it would develop a new set of guidelines.
 That meeting brought together retailers including Loblaw, Sears Canada Inc (SCC.TO) and Wal-Mart Canada (WMT.N), to discuss how to deal with the tragedy.

 Representatives of some 45 companies, including Gap Inc (GPS.N), H&M (HMb.ST), J.C.
-Penney (JCP.N), Nike Inc (NKE.N), Wal-Mart, Britain's Primark (ABF.L), Marks & Spencer (MKS.L) and Tesco (TSCO.L), and Li & Fung (0494.HK), met officials from the Bangladesh Garment Manufacturers and Exporters Association in Dhaka this week to discuss worker and plant safety.
+Penney (JCP.N), Nike Inc (NKE.N), Wal-Mart, Britain's Primark (ABF.L), Marks & Spencer (MKS.L) and Tesco (TSCO.L), and Li & Fung (0494.HK), also met officials from the Bangladesh Garment Manufacturers and Exporters Association in Dhaka on Monday to discuss worker and plant safety.

 Primark and Loblaw have promised to compensate the families of garment workers killed while making their clothes.

-(Reporting by Susan Taylor, Neha Alawadhi, Serajul Quadir and Ruma Paul; Writing by Paul Tait and Michael Perry; Editing by Mark Bendeich, Ian Geoghegan, Philippa Fletcher and Andrew Hay)
+(Reporting by Susan Taylor, Neha Alawadhi, Serajul Quadir and Ruma Paul; Writing by Paul Tait and Michael Perry; Editing by Mark Bendeich and Ian Geoghegan)